edemaine/furls/README.md

   giving the internal representation of the input (see below).
   When a radio button changes, `changed[name]` will be the newly selected radio button (excluding all other buttons with the same `name` i.e. group).
+  Triggered after individual `inputChange` events.
+* `'loadURL'`: All input values were just loaded from the URL (caused by `syncState` from browser navigation or initial loading on startup, or from calling `loadURL` manually).
+Argument is the URL's search component.
+  Trigger after `inputChange` and `stateChange` events.

 ### Input Objects